-Applicants whose aims and activities conform to articles 3 and 4 of these statutes and who meet the associate membership criteria set forth in article 10 of these statutes may be admitted to the Association as associate members.
+Applicants whose aims and activities conform to articles 3 and 4 of these statutes and who meet the associate membership criteria set forth in article 13 of these statutes may be admitted to the Association as associate members.

-The rights and obligations of associate members shall be as set forth in these statutes and in the internal rules.
+The rights and obligations of associate members are set forth in these statutes and are also included in the internal rules.

 Associate members shall have no voting rights in the Association and no right to stand for election to the organisational structures of the Association.